AnnaZHoner/GitHubAccess/README.md

 GitHub Measurement - Download Count of Releases against Date of Releases
 ![d3](/Examples/d3.png)
+This project was achieved using the following:

+Embedding JavaScript in HTML

+JQuery

+Ajax

+d3.js

 This program allows the user to plot the Downloads of a repo over multiple releases.
 The graph can be used to assess the popularity of their releases, and may use it to assertain which additons user dis/liked.
 ![bootstrap](/Examples/bootstrap.png)